Sui-Romanian-Hackathon/Caishen/BUG_FIX_PLAN.md

    ```

 ### Acceptance Criteria
-- [ ] User messages are stored in database
+- [x] User messages are stored in database
-- [ ] Assistant responses are stored in database
+- [x] Assistant responses are stored in database
-- [ ] Last 20 messages are passed to Gemini
+- [x] Last 20 messages are passed to Gemini
-- [ ] Gemini uses context from previous messages
+- [x] Gemini uses context from previous messages
-- [ ] History can be cleared with /reset command
+- [x] History can be cleared with /reset command

+**Status:** Completed in `bot/src/database/postgres.py` and `bot/src/bot/handlers/router.py`

 ### Testing
 ```